justusip/crypto-pnd-bot/README.md

 > profitable.

 In a nutshell, PND organizers create and advertise public online text channel/group on platforms such as Discord and Telegram.
-They announce a scheduled PND without but only reveal the coin to be PND-ed.
-After the announcement of the symbol the altcoin spikes to an average 150%-300%, then shortly returns to the original price or even lower.
+They host regular pump-and-dump events in the channel/group.
+They only reveal the targeted altcoin after the start of the event.
+After the announcement of the targeted altcoin, the price of it spikes to an average of +150%-300%, then shortly returns to the original price or even lower.

-This program listens to Discord messages such that when it detects a coin symbol within the text, it instantly buys the coin and quickly sells it back after the price has been increased to a predefined percentage (+20% by default.)
+This program listens to Discord messages such that when it detects an altcoin symbol within the text, it instantly buys the coin and quickly sells it back after the price has been increased to a predefined percentage (+20% by default.)

 ## Usage